Information for professionals working with children and young people

 Help and guidance

-The DCFS have published guidance on using technology to communicate with children.
+The Department for Children, Schools and Families (DCFS) have published guidance on using technology to communicate with children.

 We are currently in the process of developing a community charter for all organisations to recognise those that address all aspects of bullying, our aim is to have this available to the public later in the year.

 Where organisations are loaning or purchasing equipment for children and young people to use at home, it is best practice to provide e-safety training, and check kit for sensitive/illegal material before loaning it to the next individual.
 The Safe Schools and Communities Team can provide safety training and general support for teaching staff, and other professionals working within the children's workforce.

 Online Compass (opens in a new window) is a free tool developed by the South West Grid for Learning that can be used by any organisation to assess online safety provision to help identify areas to improve.

 The Dorset Safeguarding Children Board (DSCB) E-safety sub group and Managers within Dorset's Inclusion Services have recognised that some groups of young people may be more vulnerable to the risks posed by digital technology and associated developments.
 There are many resources available providing guidance on safe internet use.

 There are also resources available advising how to deal with bullying outside of school:

 - South West Grid for Learning (SWGfL) - Safer Internet Professionals Helpline (opens in a new window)

 - Safe from bullying (opens in a new window)